telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 No feasible workaround for this limitation exists as it comes from JavaScript itself.
 It is recommended that you use a simple `<input>` element with server validation as some server languages are able to parse long numbers.

-On the other hand, if the user enters a number with a greater precision than is currently configured via `decimals`, the widget value will be rounded.
-Please check the [`decimals` property](/api/javascript/ui/numerictextbox#configuration-decimals) documentation for details and examples.
+On the other hand, if the user enters a number with a greater precision than is currently configured through the `decimals` property, the widget value will be rounded.
+For more details and examples, refer to the [API documentation on `decimals`](/api/javascript/ui/numerictextbox#configuration-decimals).

 ### Input Type